groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/11_DataTypes.md

 println Float.MAX_VALUE
 ```

 As an object-oriented language Groovy also provides a mechanism for declaring new data types (objects) that extend and encapsulate information to meet a range of requirements.
+These implicitly extend the `java.lag.Object` class.

 ### Autoboxing
 _Autoboxing_ refers to the automatic conversion of a primitive type to a reference type. _Unboxing_ is the reverse of _Autoboxing.